NishaJain10/Paperchain/README.md

 - **Solidity:** Smart contracts for property ownership management.
 - **ReactJS:** Frontend interface for users to interact with the blockchain network.
-- **IPC (Inter-Process Communication):** Communication between the frontend and the blockchain network.
+- **IPC Interplanetary Consensus is a framework that enables on-demand horizontal scalability of networks, by deploying "subnets" running different consensus algorithms depending on the application's requirement

 ## Installation